 Feeding cats from separate bowls also allows you to give different portion sizes and diets.
 Even if your cats eat the same food now, that may change as they age.

 Read more about whether cats should share food bowls here.

 Consider Your Dog

-If you have a dog at home, think about placing cat bowls at a higher elevation, like on a counter.
-Or, place them in a location, where only your cat can fit, like a cat condo.
-Not only does this help keep your dog from eating the wrong food, but it will also help relax your cat.
-If your cat eats near your dog, your cat may become too scared to eat or, alternatively, eat too fast.
+If you have a dog at home, place cat bowls at a higher elevation, such as on a counter.
+Or place them in a location where only your cat can fit, like a cat condo.
+Not only does this help keep your dog from eating the wrong food, but it will also help cats relax.
+If your cats eat near your dog, they may become too scared to eat or, alternatively, eat too fast.

 Pick a Permanent Place

 Cats are creatures of habit (just like their parents!) so once you pick a location, keep their bowls there.
-Moving bowls frequently will only confuse your cat, causing them to disrupt their regular eating and drinking schedules.
+Moving bowls frequently will confuse your cats, causing them to disrupt their regular eating and drinking schedules.

-They seem to enjoy the peace of having their own territories.
-I now understand this is more sanitary and also keeps them from competing with each other for food.
+Both Penny and Bella enjoy the peace of having their own territories.
+I now understand this is more sanitary and keeps them from competing for food.